 Houses have many parts, don't they?
+[Show "The

-[Show "The Parts of God's House" visual.
+Parts of God's House" visual.
 Point out each part in the house by name.]
 See the big stone on the corner of the house?
 That's called the "cornerstone".
-[Have a teacher's aide build a square-shaped wall with a cornerstone out of building blocks.]
+[Build a square-shaped wall with a cornerstone out of building blocks.]
 See how it is square?
-It needs to be perfect so the house will be perfect.
+It needs to be perfect so that the house will also be square.
 [Replace the block with a noticeably "non-square block" and then show how the walls move and are not square with the imperfect block.]
-If the cornerstone is not perfect, the walls of the house will be a mess!
+It is very important that the cornerstone be perfect.
+Otherwise, the walls of the house will not be right.

 God's house has a cornerstone too.
 Remember that God's house is made of people?
 Who do you think is the cornerstone of God's house?
 [Allow for some guesses and give some hints.]
 That's right, it's Jesus.
 Jesus is the CHIEF Cornerstone.
-See, we put Jesus' name here on the cornerstone.
-[Point at the cornerstone using one of the children's pictures.]
+Let's put Jesus' name here on the cornerstone.
+[Have the children glue the square "Jesus" paper on the cornerstone.]